 One popular way to work around this challenge is the pair-up strategy.
 The idea here is to create two specific content assets that are focused on traffic and conversions respectively.
 This is how it is generally done in the case of an eCommerce site:

-• Build a content page that is completely traffic-oriented.
+Build a content page that is completely traffic-oriented.
 You may look at publishing lengthy blog articles focused on your targeted keyword.
-For instance, if you sell leather boots, you could publish a lengthy blog post on the ‘Top Leather Boots For 2018’.
-Because of how elaborate this content it, such long-form blog posts are more likely to rank for relevant keywords on Google.
+For instance, if you sell leather boots, you could publish a lengthy blog post on the ‘Top Leather Boots’.
+Because of how elaborate this content is, such long-form blog posts are more likely to rank for relevant keywords on Google.
 Visitors coming to your website through these blog posts may then be directed to your respective product pages for conversion.
 Learn more about creating content that converts here.

 In this article, we will focus on the second component of the pair-up strategy: designing a product page that is focused on conversions.